 Land altering activities extending greater than thirty (30) feet from the foundation, or not considered by the zoning administrator to be necessary backfill, may be allowed without the benefit of a conditional use permit, subject to issuance of a minor grading permit (zoning permit) as long as the fill, excavation, or other land altering activities do not exceed 15 cubic yards of material or three thousand (3,000) square feet of area and the fill, excavation, or other land altering activities are not located in a wetland.
-This provision excludes the area normally associated with septic system installation and normal driveway construction.
+This provision excludes the area normally associated with septic system installation and normal driveway construction as determined by the Zoning Administrator.